Have recent incidents affected Grayson Allen's draft stock?

 "[The tripping is] irrelevant to me," added another GM.
 "To me, it's all about whether he is good enough to play in our league -- and I'm not so sure of that."

-"I have a chance to play with this great group, have a chance to be a leader, work on my leadership," Allen told ESPN prior to the season.
-"With all this talent around me I'll be able to work on my game, expanding -- work on playmaking, distributing, scoring the ball in different areas -- and doing all that while getting a chance to get a Duke degree is something I couldn't pass up."
+"I have a chance to play with this great group, have a chance to be a leader, work on my leadership," Allen told ESPN before the season.
+"With all this talent around me, I'll be able to work on my game, expanding -- work on playmaking, distributing, scoring the ball in different areas -- and doing all that while getting a chance to get a Duke degree is something I couldn't pass up."

 "I don't think the incidents hurt his draft stock," one NBA executive told ESPN.
 "You have to get to the bottom of the cause.
 I think what has hurt his draft stock is that for the majority of the year he hasn't played up to expectations, and I really feel for him if he is now having to play point guard.
 They tried that last year and it didn't go so well.
 It's definitely not something he is comfortable doing."